 Microbes, with their vast metabolic capabilities and great adaptability, occupy almost every conceivable ecological niche on Earth.
-Thus, could they survive in the oligotrophic (i.e., nutrient poor) deionized (DI) water that we use for experiments?
-Observations of white cauliflower-like lumps and black specks in salt solutions after months of storage in plastic bottles prompted the inquisition concerning the origin and nature of the “contaminants”.
-Hypothesizing that the “contaminants” may be microbes from DI water, a series of growth experiments was conducted to detect and profile the diversity of microbes in fresh DI water, produced on a just-in-time basis by a filter cum ion exchange system with tap water as feed.
-While microbes could also be present on the surfaces and headspace of the unsterilized polyethylene bottles, investigating whether microbes are present in freshly produced DI water provides a more stringent performance test of the production system.
-Inoculation of DI water on R2A agar followed by multi-day aerobic cultivation revealed the presence of a wide variety of microbes (total viable cell concentration of ~103 colony forming units (CFU) per mL) with differing pigmentations, growth rates, as well as colony sizes and morphologies.
+Thus, could they survive in oligotrophic deionized (DI) water?
+Observations of white cauliflower-like lumps and black specks in salt solutions after months of storage in plastic bottles suggested a microbial origin for the “contaminants”.
+Growth experiments was conducted to profile the microbial diversity of fresh DI water, produced on a just-in-time basis by a filter cum ion exchange system with tap water as feed.
+Inoculation of DI water on R2A agar and a formulated colourless agar followed by multi-day aerobic incubation revealed the presence of a large variety of microbes with differing pigmentations, growth rates, colony sizes and morphologies.
 Additionally, greater abundance and diversity of microorganisms was recovered at 30 oC compared to 25 and 37 oC; most probably due to adaptation of microbes to tropical ambient water temperatures of 25 to 30 oC.
 Comparative experiments with tap water as inoculum recovered a significantly smaller number and diversity of microorganisms; thus, suggesting that monochloramine residual disinfectant in tap water was effective in inhibiting cell viability.
-In contrast, possible removal of monochloramine by adsorption onto ion exchange resins (and thus, alleviation of a source of environmental stress) might explain the observed greater diversity and abundance of viable microbes in DI water.
-Collectively, this study confirmed the presence of microbes in fresh DI water, and suggested a possible source of the “contaminants” in prepared salt solutions.
+In contrast, possible removal of monochloramine by adsorption onto ion exchange resins of the DI water production system might explain the observed greater diversity and abundance of viable microbes in DI water.
+More importantly, greater diversity and abundance of microbes from tap water were recovered on R2A agar compared to formulated colourless agar, which suggested that chelating compounds in R2A agar could have complexed monochloramine and reduced its toxicity towards microbes.
+Similar chelating compounds were unlikely to be present in the formulated colourless agar.
+Finally, keystone species secreting signaling molecules and metabolites could induce the growth of neighbouring cells embedded in the agar matrix.
+This explained the presence of large clear zones devoid of colonies where there was no keystone species.
+Additionally, close proximity of colonies on agar suggested that cooperative and neutral relationships guided by exchange of metabolite and signaling molecules might be more prevalent compared to antagonistic relationships in which inhibitory compounds were used.
+Collectively, this study confirmed the presence of microbes in fresh DI water and tap water.
 Propensity of microbes in forming biofilm on various surfaces suggested that intermittent flow in just-in-time DI water production provided opportunities for cell attachment and biofilm formation during water stagnation, and subsequent dislodgement and resuspension of cells upon water flow.
 Thus, regular maintenance and cleaning of the production system should help reduce DI water’s microorganism load.
-In addition, simple and low cost culture experiments on solid medium can provide a qualitative and semi-quantitative estimate of microbial diversity and viable cell concentration in DI water, respectively.
-The above, together with regular monitoring of water resistivity or conductivity, comprise a trio of tests useful for detecting possible contamination, or deterioration of DI water’s chemical and microbiological quality.